Africa Studies

 About the Program

-Africa is home to the world’s youngest population, with more than 60 percent under the age of 25.
+Africa is home to the world’s youngest population, with more than 60 percent of its population under the age of 25.
 Yet across the continent, these young Africans face barriers that limit their ability to shape their future.
 In many countries, military coups and authoritarian crackdowns have reversed democratic progress.
 Armed conflicts in places like Niger, Somalia, and the Democratic Republic of Congo have displaced millions, while extremist groups such as Boko Haram, al-Shabaab, and ISIS affiliates continue to recruit and terrorize communities.
 Economic growth has not translated into enough jobs, leaving educated young Africans unemployed.
 At the same time, climate change and violent conflicts have worsened hunger, with entire regions facing food crises that threaten stability.
 Education systems struggle to keep pace with population growth, leaving classrooms overcrowded, higher education underfunded, and millions of youth without the skills they need to compete in a changing global economy.

 Key Research Areas